alshedivat/al-folio/_posts/2023-08-29-Javascrypt.md

 toc:
   sidebar: left
 ---
-<script src="{{ site.baseurl }}{% 'assets/js/jsmyself/panels.js' %}"></script>
+  <script src="_includes/js/panels.js"></script>

   Javascript is a programming language that conforms to the ECMAScript specification.
 Javascript is high-level, often just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.

 # Panel testing
   <div class="panels">